When clicking on one or more instrument(s) in the tree, the editing page of instruments appears.

-- Delay: duration during which the envelope remains at 0 just after a key is triggered,
+- Duration during which the envelope remains at 0 just after a key is triggered,

-- Attack: duration after delay during which the envelope grows from 0 to the maximum value,
+- Duration after delay during which the envelope grows from 0 to the maximum value,

-- Hold: duration after attack during which the envelope keeps its maximum value,
+- Duration after attack during which the envelope keeps its maximum value,

-- Decay: duration after hold during which the envelope progressively goes from the maximum value to the value specified by sustain,
+- Duration after hold during which the envelope progressively goes from the maximum value to the value specified by sustain,

-- Sustain: value after decay sustained as long as the triggered key is not released,
+- Value after decay sustained as long as the triggered key is not released,

-- Key → Hold: change of the hold duration depending on the key (see below),
+- Change of the hold duration depending on the key (see below),

-- Key → Decay: change of the decay duration depending on the key (see below).
+- Change of the decay duration depending on the key (see below).